osheab/osheab/README.md

 - 👋 Hi, I’m @osheab
 - 👀 I’m interested in ...
-Front end Development.
+Front end development.
 - 🌱 I’m currently learning ...React.
 - 💞️ I’m looking to collaborate on ... work that would help in developing my learning and confidence around this.
 - 📫 How to reach me ...